erinliyj/erinliyj.github.io/_posts/2021-06-10-face-gender-detection-data-scientist.md

 ---
-title: "Face Gender Detection With cvlib"
+title: "Face Gender Detection With OpenCV"
 excerpt: "Are there more male faces of data scientists on google search"
 last_modified_at: 2021-06-09 18:18:28
 excerpt_separator: "<!--more-->"